jstockdale/ESP32Marauder-T-Deck/README.md

 Please direct any feedback to the Issues page.
 This is alpha, pre-release software.
 And comes with no warranty of fitness or guarantees of any time.
 Use at your own risk.
 Thanks! :-)

 Latest pre-release development build: [pre_alpha_aq12](https://github.com/jstockdale/ESP32Marauder-T-Deck/blob/t-deck/Release%20Bins/esp32_marauder_v1_0_0_20250103_tdeck_pre_alpha_aq12.bin)

+Note on SD Cards: Lots of SD cards that support SPI should work.
+But many seem to have issues.
+I have personally had good luck with 32GB SanDisk Ultra Max Endurance and others have reported success witi 32GB SanDisk Ultra units as well.
+Special thanks to GreyFox for helping figure this out!